White Rhinoceros

 HABITAT AND DIET

 Shrinking habitat.
-While once abundant throughout sub-Saharan Africa, white rhinos now live in small pockets of southern Africa, in long- and short-grass savanna and shrubland habitats.
-Only five countries are home to 99 percent of white rhinos: South Africa, Namibia, Botswana, Zimbabwe, and Mozambique.
-Of those, the vast majority are found in South Africa.
+While once abundant throughout sub-Saharan Africa, white rhinos now live in small pockets of southern Africa, in long and short-grass savanna and shrubland habitats.

 Chow down: White rhinos are herbivorous.
 Their broad, square lip is built for grazing.
 As they eat, they crop grasses so short that they create “grazing lawns” that benefit smaller plant-eating wildlife and serve as firebreaks.
-At the San Diego Zoo Safari Park, rhinos eat hay and high-fiber biscuits, along with carrots and apples.
+At the San Diego Zoo Safari Park, rhinos eat fresh grass, grass hay, and grains.

 FAMILY LIFE